 AARON WOLFE, File No. 2023-5

+TORONTO, Feb.
+22, 2023 /CNW/ - Following a hearing held today, the Tribunal issued an Order in the above- named matter approving the Settlement Agreement reached between Staff of the Commission and Aaron Wolfe.

-A copy of the Notice of Hearing dated February 17, 2023 and Statement of Allegations dated February 17, 2023 are available at capitalmarketstribunal.ca.
+A copy of the Order dated February 22, 2023 and Settlement Agreement dated February 17, 2023 are available at capitalmarketstribunal.ca

 Registrar, Governance & Tribunal Secretariat